xdev-software/hierarchical-stopwatch/README.md

 # hierarchical-stopwatch

-Represents a hierarchical stopwatch that can be used directly to track performance between methods and classes.
+A hierarchical stopwatch that supports nesting and can be used to track performance between methods and classes.
 It also supports async.

 Example output:
 ```